Pedro's Rx Micro-20 Review

 The Rx Micro-20's speed and simplicity impressed us more than anything else the tool had to offer.
 Each of its tools is held within the frame with no removable pieces other than the 8mm end cap that sits on the 6mm hex wrench.
 When attempting to find the tool you need quickly, wrench sizes and types are easily identifiable and simple to pull out.
 If you need to make a quick mid-ride adjustment or mid-race repair, the Rx Micro-20 will get you moving again as quickly and easily as any tool in our test.

 A lack of labels on any of the Micro-20's tools kept us from giving a perfect score in the ease-of-use metric, but we still rated it alongside the top performers.
-The Specialized EMT Pro has labels on each of its tools, ensuring that you will always grab the right one for the job.
-When time is vital, this feature can make or break a speedy repair.
+The Fabric 16 in 1 and Pro Bike Tool 17 in 1 have labels on each of their tools, ensuring that you will always grab the right one for the job.
+When time is vital, this feature can save you a lot of frustration and fumbling through tools.

 Based on the Rx Micro-20's construction, we initially had minor concerns about its durability.
 The 6061 aluminum frame is solid and stiff, but the plastic tire levers that snap on to either side will likely wear and loosen with extended use.
 Additionally, during our rotor-removal test, we noticed that the T25 Torx wrench started to show some signs of wear.
 The T25 is a common wrench to fail, as we saw with the Park Tool I-Beam, and its splines will often start to twist over time.
 While the wear that we saw was minor and our rotor-removal test was taxing, few of our other models showed the same issue.
 With that said, Pedro's offers a lifetime warranty with this tool.